copenhagenjs/copenhagenjs.dk/_posts/2015-05-26-june-meetup.md

 So are you new to javascript and want to learn some tricks and tips, come and bring your laptop and ask all your questions!

+## ELECTION DAY!

+This is election day, so if you are attending, make sure to cast your vote before you attend the meetup.
+We will not be showing election TV coverage, presentations will be business as usual :)

 ## Raffle